freynder/antena/README.md

   * `request :: (http|https).IncomingMessage`
   * `response :: (http|https).ServerResponse`
   * `next()`:
-    If defined, this function will be called if the request was not handled by Antena.
+    Called if the request was not handled by Antena (if defined).
-  * `handled :: boolean`
+  * `handled :: boolean`:
-    Indicate whether the request was handled by antena.
+    Indicates whether the request was handled by Antena.

 ### `onupgrade = receptor.UpgradeMiddleware([splitter])`

-Create middleware for the `upgrade` event of a `http(s).Server`.
+Create a middleware for the `upgrade` event of a `http(s).Server`.

 * `receptor :: antena.Receptor`
 * `splitter :: string`, default: `"__antena__"`